lepture/python-livereload/docs/guardfile.rst

         return B.do_some_thing()

-Python LiveReload has provides some common tasks for web developers already, check :ref:`compiler` .
+Python LiveReload provides some common tasks for web developers, check :ref:`compiler` .